py-why/dodiscover/README.md

 # dodiscover

 DoDiscover is a Python library for causal discovery (causal structure learning).
-If one does not have access to a hypothesized causal graph for their situation, then they may use dodiscover to learn causal structure from their data (e.g. in the form of a graph).

-DoDiscover is a Python library for causal discovery (causal structure learning).
 If one does not have access to a causal graph for their modeling problem, they may use DoDiscover to learn causal structure from their data (e.g., in the form of a graph).

 # What makes dodiscovery different from other causal discovery libraries?